Factorization of positive-semidefinite operators with absolutely summable entries: Introduction

 The original problem by Feichtinger referred specifically to eigendecomposition.
-It was shown in \cite{BOP18} that the eigendecomposition may not provide an $\ell_1$ norm-squared summable series even though each individual eigenvector belongs to $\ell_1$ (as shown in \cite{HeilLarson08}).
-Based on a recent construction in \cite{BMS24}, this paper constructs an example that answers negatively to this above problem.
-To do so we need to explore the finite-dimensional setting first.
+It was shown in \cite{BOP18} that the eigendecomposition may not provide a strong $\ell_2(\ell_1)$ sequence even though each individual eigenvector belongs to $\ell_1$ (as shown in \cite{HeilLarson08}).
+Based on a recent construction in \cite{BMS24}, this paper constructs an example that answers negatively to this problem.
+To do so, we first need to explore the finite-dimensional setting.

 Let $\sym^n$ denote the vector space of self-adjoint $n\times n$ matrices.
 For $A \in\sym^n$, we define

 Let $\psd^n\subset \sym^n$ denote the cone of positive semidefinite matrices.
 For $A \in \psd^n$, define